Dmitry-lab0/Wound_analysis_RANA/README.md

 When creating an issue, please include as much detail as possible, including steps to reproduce the issue if applicable.
 Create a pull request (PR) to the original repository.
 Please use black formatter when making code changes.

+# Acknowledgements

+Our work builds on and uses code from [timm](https://github.com/huggingface/pytorch-image-models) and [Next-ViT](https://github.com/bytedance/Next-ViT).
+We'd like to thank the authors for making these libraries available.

 # Credits

 - Segment-Anything - https://github.com/facebookresearch/segment-anything